Pacific Institute of Culinary Arts Party Venue Review

 Although the entrance into the venue is flat and easily maneuverable for your mobility challenged guests or for your vendors to load in equipment or to decor, parking is a bit far away.
 Parking is free in the next building over, which is very nice to have when it comes to Granville Island.
 Parking is limited though and the walk from the parking lot to the culinary arts building entrance is long enough to be difficult for mobility challenged guests to walk to.
 You will defiantly need an umbrella in the rain.
 There is also not a convenient spot to drop off guests that is close to the entrance.

 Your DJ or entertainment is often set up at the back of the room.
-This DJ in Vancouver would highly recommend along the far back end of the wall so that the main speakers are pointed down the length of the room.
+I would highly recommend along the far back end of the wall so that the main speakers are pointed down the length of the room.
 This may be difficult however as there is a long cabinet there and the staff seem to need to access it during the evening.
 That is something difficult for them to do when a DJ table and set up is on that spot.
-Often the DJ is set up along the side wall which means the speakers are aimed at the width of the room and not the length.
+Often the DJ is set up along the sidewall which means the speakers are aimed at the width of the room and not the length.

-Another positive feature of this venue is that there does not seem to be an adversity to overtime.
+Another positive feature of this venue is that there does not seem to be adversity to overtime.
 Since the whole building is part of the school, there are no restrictions on the volume of the music and the manager seems to be fine with later extended times at the venue.
-As a Vancouver DJ, I have seen this be a problem at many other Vancouver venues.
+As a DJ, I have seen this be a problem at many other Vancouver venues, like The Barclay Manor for example.
 Especially restaurants or venues that are close or attached to apartment buildings or in residential areas.

 Overall, the Pacific Institute of Culinary Arts has a lot of perks like great food and drink, nice décor, very little noise and minimal party time restrictions as well as being down by Granville Island near the water.
 Still, the difficulty of getting music throughout the room, parking distance from the building and lack of drop off area close to the building motivate me to give this venue 4.3 out of 5 stars.